Rules of Fan Engagement

 MIKE'S RULES OF ENGAGEMENT

-- For best results, please avoid small talk.
+For best results, please avoid small talk.
 I know it's tempting to find common ground by talking about the weather or your pets or your favorite music or food, but chances are I'm a lot older than you, so that'll be like trying to find common ground with your parents' friends.
-Keep the conversation Voice Acting related as much as possible and that'll make for a more successful interaction.
+Keep the conversation Acting-related as much as possible and that'll make for a more successful interaction.
 Just like when you're at the doctor, you're there for a specific purpose, so excessive pointless babbling won't be well-received.
 Don't barrage me with pictures, voice messages, your backstory, or the minutia and hardships of your daily life.
+If you need something closer to therapy, consider investing in a service like Talkspace.
 On a related note, don't engage with me just because you're bored and want entertainment.
 If you simply need something amusing to pass the time, I've collected a whole bunch of such things into The WitSIG Weekly.
 Kindly check it out.

-- Don't ask me to say custom stuff in character.
+Don't ask me to say custom stuff in character.
 My clients own their own characters and, by extension, they own my characterization of those characters.
-As such, the clients and their authorized representatives are the only ones who have the right to put words into their characters mouths.
-UPS drivers are authorized to drive UPS trucks to make deliveries, but that doesn't give them the right to take those trucks drag racing down the freeway without permission.
+As such, the clients and their authorized representatives are the only ones who have the right to put words into their characters' mouths.
+If you drop your car off with a valet, you expect it to be parked and returned to you, not taken out for a spin on the highway.
 I can't get in trouble for not reading random lines of dialog, so I'd just as soon play it safe.

 VOICE INTERVIEW SUB-RULES:

 Surprise private voice chats are as invasive and inappropriate as a phone call and are not at all welcome.
 That creates a special problem for Skype contacts, since Skype has no public chat component — only private and semi-private (group) messaging — so being a Skype contact of mine might be an unfair temptation.
 If you (and some friends) want to record an interview for your YouTube channel or podcast, you can do that on Skype or similar voice chat services (such as Discord, which one of my son's friends wanted to get a special mention) , but those conversations come with further guidelines in addition to the ones above, along with a nominal fee.
 If we're going to voice chat, I'd like to be able to give you my complete attention in a quiet space devoid of any blaring TVs and screaming children.
-And to keep the amount of call requests manageable, I ask that you buy me a coffee, please, to compensate me for my time, in the form of a $5 Starbucks Card eGift (or a £5 Starbucks Card eGift) e-mailed to email@example.com.
+And to keep the amount of call requests manageable, I ask that you buy me a coffee, please, to compensate me for my time, using the handy Buy Me a Coffee button below.
 There's also that aforementioned creepiness factor of a grown man chatting with a kid, so the fee ensures that someone (presumably an adult) in control of a credit card is aware of what's going on, so there's no misunderstanding.
-Please note, this offer may be amended or withdrawn at any time without prior notice, and I reserve the right to refuse any requests, and/or request a larger amount of coffee for large amounts of time.
+Please note, this offer may be amended or withdrawn at any time without prior notice, and I reserve the right to refuse any requests, and/or request a larger amount of coffee for larger amounts of time.